Best Leather Bands for Apple Watch

 These bands are also available for 38mm and 42mm Apple Watches.

-top4cus leather loop
+M GOODEES leather loop

-The top4cus leather loop has a gorgeous crushed leather look and comes in seven colors, both for the 38mm and 42mm sizes, so you can really add your own flare to your Apple Watch.
+The M GOODEES leather loop has a gorgeous crushed leather look, both for the 38mm and 42mm sizes, so you can really add your own flare to your Apple Watch.

 This band's magnetic closure is secure and the leather is soft and flexible, making for comfortable wear for all occasions!

-If you're looking for an everyday leather band that won't break the bank, you can usually find these for under $30.
+If you're looking for an everyday leather band that won't break the bank, this leather loop will cost you around $19.
 No need to spend an arm and a leg!

 Vilo V-MORO Double Tour